tokenika/tokenika.github.io/web/web.md

 EOS is a blockchain-based, decentralized operating system, designed to support commercial-scale decentralized applications by providing all of the necessary core functionality, enabling businesses to build blockchain applications in a way similar to web-based applications.

-<span style="color:silver;">Source: [quora.com](https://www.quora.com/What-is-EOS-cryptocurrency), by Roee-Oren, July 2017</span>
+Source: [quora.com](https://www.quora.com/What-is-EOS-cryptocurrency), by Roee-Oren, July 2017

 EOS is the blockchain for building commercial scale decentralized applications that are indistinguishable from centralized alternatives.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@stellabelle/re-dantheman-re-kyriacos-re-dantheman-re-eosio-introducing-the-eos-blog-on-steemit-20170514t144829951z), by Dan Larimer, May 2017</span>
+Source: [steemit.com](https://steemit.com/eos/@stellabelle/re-dantheman-re-kyriacos-re-dantheman-re-eosio-introducing-the-eos-blog-on-steemit-20170514t144829951z), by Dan Larimer, May 2017

 The EOS.IO software introduces a new blockchain architecture designed to enable vertical and horizontal scaling of decentralized applications.
 This is achieved by creating an operating system-like construct upon which applications can be built.
 The software provides accounts, authentication, databases, asynchronous communication and the scheduling of applications across hundreds of CPU cores or clusters.
 The resulting technology is a blockchain architecture that scales to millions of transactions per second, eliminates user fees, and allows for quick and easy deployment of decentralized applications.

-<span style="color:silver;">Source: [github.com](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md), Technical White Paper, June 2017</span>
+Source: [github.com](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md), Technical White Paper, June 2017

 ---

-# Main Features
+# Main features

+For the complete description of all features please refer to [the Technical White Paper](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md).
+Below is the summary, as presented by [the official web page](https://eos.io/):

 #### 1. Scalable

-Supports thousands of Commercial Scale DApps, Parallel Execution, Asynchronous Communication, Separates Authentication from Execution
+* Supports thousands of Commercial Scale DApps
+* Parallel Execution
+* Asynchronous Communication
+* Separates Authentication from Execution

 #### 2. Flexible

-Freeze and Fix Broken Applications, Generalized Role-based Permissions, Web Assembly
+* Freeze and Fix Broken Applications
+* Generalized Role-based Permissions
+* Web Assembly

 #### 3. Usable

-Web Toolkit for Interface Development, Self Describing Interfaces, Self Describing Database Schemes, Declarative Permission Scheme
+* Web Toolkit for Interface Development

-<span style="color:silver;">Source: [eos.io](https://eos.io/)</span>
+* Self Describing Interfaces
+* Self Describing Database Schemes
+* Declarative Permission Scheme

 ---